What you might not know is that The Green Man, also known as Charlie No-Face, was a real person — a Pennsylvania man named Raymond Robinson.

 He said that people who didn’t know about Robinson were often shocked and terrified at the sight of him.
 “They wanted to call the police.
 You’d have to explain.
 Then they’d usually go back up looking for him.”

 Others would sometimes give Ray Robinson a ride, only to drop him off at a location he didn’t know as a cruel joke on the blind man.

 “Helluva a nice guy,” said Phil Ortega, a Koppel native and schoolmate of Robinson’s sister, in the same interview.
 Ortega remembered bringing his dates to see Robinson and bring him Lucky Strikes cigarettes.

 Little more is known about Robinson’s life, other than that he lived a fairly solitary existence.

-Robinson passed in 1985 at age 74 of natural causes but though he may be gone, the legend of The Green Man and Charlie No-Face is as alive today as ever.
+Raymond Robinson passed away in 1985 at the age of 74 from natural causes but though he may be gone, the legend of The Green Man and Charlie No-Face is as alive today as ever.

-Warner says that the myth of the Green Man still endures, saying: “Right now, it’s a big topic in the high school.
+Warner says that the myth of Charlie No-Face still endures, saying: “Right now, it’s a big topic in the high school.
 The legend is still strong.”